Study finds universal interlock use could dramatically cut DWI deaths

 Impaired drivers can be liable for injuries

 When drunk drivers cause accidents in Texas, they can be held financially liable to anyone who is injured as a result.
-If you or a family member has been hurt in a crash with an impaired driver, contact the Law Office of Jason January, P.C., to learn about the possibility of seeking compensation for your injuries, medical costs, lost wages and other damages.
+If you or a family member has been hurt in a crash with an impaired driver, contact the The Law Offices of Jason January, P.C., to learn about the possibility of seeking compensation for your injuries, medical costs, lost wages and other damages.